 The median and mean mass ratios between the stream and the host galaxy are 0.007 and 0.02 respectively, with only four streams with a mass ratio higher than 0.05.
 These values are consistent with the expected mass ratios for minor mergers, which typically range from about 1:100 to 1:10, supporting the validity of our visual selection approach for our goal of modelling faint, curved streams originating from low-mass progenitors.
 Our streams are relatively massive, with a median of is $6.2 \times 10^{8} M_\odot$.
 This value is much higher than the mass of most streams around the Milky Way \citep[e.g.,][]{Bonaca_and_Prince-Whelan_2025} (but such faint, low-mass streams would not be detectable at large distances and in relatively shallow surveys such as DESI-LS).
 Thus, our sample is biased towards the more massive end of the stream mass function, on the order of $10^8-10^9 M_\odot$, which is comparable to the predicted mass of progenitors of the Sagittarius dwarf galaxy \citep[e.g.,][]{Law_and_Majewski_2010}, M31's Giant Southern Stream \citep[e.g.,][]{Fardal_et_al_2006}, other extragalactic streams \citep[e.g.,][]{Johnston_et_al_2001,Martinez-Delgado_et_al_2009} or numerical simulations \citep[e.g.,][]{Shipp_et_al_2022}.
-From the left panel of Figure \ref{fig:stream_mass_vs_properties}, we find that more massive galaxies host more massive streams, irrespective of the morphological type, consistent with predictions from hierarchical galaxy formation models.
-A 1:100 mass ratio line is plotted to guide the eye and although there is some scatter, a majority of points seem to follow this line.
-We caution that the stream around PGC938075, with the lowest stellar mass, might be in the prolongation of some very faint spiral arms.